-This guide on how to be a freelance content writer is a guest post by Rhiannon.
+This guide on how to be a freelance content writer is authored by Rhiannon.

 I have always loved writing ever since I was a child.
 I enjoyed all creative subjects really, from art to language learning, but writing was the main thing that I was always good at.

 When the careers advisor at schools asked me what I wanted to be, and I said ‘a writer’, she just laughed and told me that being a writer wasn’t a career.
 She told me that if I liked writing, I should look at doing touch typing and office orientated work.

 Well, after years of mind-numbing office orientated work, I decided to quit my job for a year and travel.

 In my head, I figured this would be the perfect opportunity to try and launch my writing career, but I wasn’t sure how to go about it at all.
 What ended up being a bit of a vague plan did indeed work out, and the money I earned from freelancing more or less kept me traveling for the whole year that I was away!